Mak2006/python-rest-app-cont/README.md

 # python-rest-app-cont

+**Note this is detailed documentation, a very short version is at within docs/index.html**

 # Aim of the application

-**Demo of a python based REST API microservices based application.**

 The application adds two numbers and returns the result.
-The UI is later intended to be the first microservice and the backend as the second one.
+The UI is later intended to be the first microservice and the service as the second one.

-##Requirements
+## Requirements
-Create a Python client server application that takes in two numbers and returns the result.
+Create a Python client server application that takes in two numbers and return the result.
+Follow basic SDLC.

 ## Assumptions made
 1. On Requirements -